 - Reduced costs - lower on-premises hardware and maintenance costs by 31%

-- Robust and scalable - Amazon's systems cover the world and scale to suit demand
+- Robust and scalable - Robust and scalable - As a top public cloud provider, Amazon's systems cover the world and scale to suit demand

 - Compliance and security - security is built into all of AWS services

-- Faster innovations - create applications directly within the cloud
+- Faster innovations - create applications directly within your cloud environment

 Pilotcore offers an AWS cost optimization service that lowers your bill even more.
 That gives an added incentive to migrate to the cloud.

 Cloud Adoption Issues

 What are the barriers that limit more companies from adopting a cloud strategy?

 According to a publication by ResearchGate, seven main concerns may prevent a business from investing in the cloud: